amirhh00/amirhh00/src/routes/resume/experiences/TheBrinkAgency.md

 - Contributed to an award-winning website, receiving **160+** votes and an **8/10 score on Awwwards**.
-- Designed and developed a **page builder** for Evidos empowering them to create engaging pages across their websites resulted in a **180% increase in traffic** to the Signhost website.
+- Implemented a **page builder** for Evidos empowering them to create engaging pages across their websites resulted in a **180% increase in traffic** to the Signhost website.
 - Developed an E-commerce and E-finder for Koni integrated with SAP Resulted in